SirCringineer/homigrad/README.md

 ## Installation

 1. [Download the repository](https://github.com/JonnyBro/homigrad/archive/refs/heads/main.zip).
-2. Extract the `homigrad-main` folder and place it in your server’s `addons` directory.
+2. Extract the `homigrad-main` folder and place it in your `addons` folder or server’s `addons` directory.
 3. Ensure the game mode is set to `Homigrad` (use `+gamemode homigrad` for servers).

 For epic gaming, a tickrate of **99-128** is recommended to improve controls when faking.